-Phishing is a type of social engineering where the attacker steals confidential data, such as login credentials, card details, or passwords.
-Phishing is done over electronic means like emails or text messages that seem to have originated from unreliable sources.
+Phishing is a type of social engineering where the attacker steals confidential data.
+This includes login credentials, card details, or passwords.
+Phishing happens over electronic means like emails or text messages that originate from unreliable sources.

 There are different types of phishing ranging from classic email phishing to inventive phishing like smishing, spear phishing and more.
 Read to know more about the various types of phishing in cyber security.

 Types of phishing attacks

 Read below the different types and common techniques used for phishing attacks: